logo

 If we can identify all such constraint polynomials for this virtual machine, then we can use these polynomials to prove and verify the correct execution of a Brainfuck program.

 One of the main benefits of this technique is that the verification runs faster than it takes to re-run the program.
-The correct execution of a program can be verified in $O(log^2(N))$ time, where $N$ is the number of cycles that the program ran before termination.
+The correct execution of a program can be verified in O(log2(N))O(log^2(N)) time, where NN is the number of cycles that the program ran before termination.
 This verification time constitutes an asymptotic speedup from the regular way of verifying an execution, which is to re-run the program.
-Rerunning the program takes $O(N)$ time.
+Rerunning the program takes O(N)O(N) time.

 The goal of this tutorial is to show how constraint polynomials can be architected such that they are compatible with a brainfuck virtual machine, not just a simple counter.